 This was by no means Aston Martin’s first success at Goodwood – the British manufacturer had completed a clean sweep of the legendary Nine Hour races in 1952 with the DB3, and ’53 and ’55 with the DB3S.
 The relationship continued into the early 1960s with the beautiful Aston Martin DB4 GT Zagato.

 More recently, Aston Martin has been a stalwart of the Goodwood Festival of Speed, and many of the manufacturer’s most important cars have run up the Hill, from its Le Mans-winning DBR9 to the DBR1 that won the aforementioned TT in 1959.
-There will, of course, be a class of Aston Martin’s most important racing cars that will take to the Hill at the 2019 Festival of Speed, while the Supercar Run will display a cross section of the company’s current range of road cars.
-One of the classes in the Cartier ‘Style et Luxe’ concours d’Elegance will be dedicated to cars powered by the legendary Tadek Marek-designed Aston Martin V8 engine, which made its debut 50 years ago, in 1969.
+There was, of course, a class of Aston Martin’s most important racing cars that took to the Hill at the 2019 Festival of Speed, while the Supercar Run displayed a cross section of the company’s current range of road cars.
+One of the classes in the Cartier ‘Style et Luxe’ concours d’Elegance was dedicated to cars powered by the legendary Tadek Marek-designed Aston Martin V8 engine, which made its debut 50 years ago, in 1969.